etstewart-algoma/FactorioCPU/README.md

 A turing-complete CPU built inside factorio using it's combinator system features a instruction set ready to use and a simple compiler

 # Optional Extras
-These things are required to use the cpu but you may lose some commands or details The text plate mdo should be installed for extra tooltips around the cpu THe space age DLC also while isn't required grants you access to a larger instruction set that the cpu can use.
+These things are not required to use the cpu but you may lose some commands or details (Just the base factorio game running version 2.0 or greater is needed)
+The text plate mod should be installed for extra tooltips around the cpu The space age DLC also while isn't required grants you access to a larger instruction set that the cpu can use.

 # How to use